oracle/accelerated-data-science/docs/source/user_guide/jobs/run_git.rst

 The entrypoint specifies how the source code is invoked.
 The :py:meth:`~ads.jobs.GitPythonRuntime.with_entrypoint` supports the following arguments:

 * ``path``: Required.
-The relative path for the script, module, or file to start the job.
+The relative path of the script/module from the root of the Git repository.
 * ``func``: Optional.
 The function in the script specified by ``path`` to call.
   If you don't specify it, then the script specified by ``path`` is run as a Python script in a subprocess.